Keep your company connected! Here’s a roundup of the best WordPress themes and templates for intranets, extranets and community websites.

-Building your Intranet or Extranet Site: the Best WordPress Themes
+Building an Intranet or Extranet Site: the Best WordPress Themes

-This WordPress template is the #1 best-selling Intranet/Extranet theme on the market.
+This WordPress template is the number one best-selling Intranet/Extranet theme on the market.
 It has a projects manager, a member dashboard, Slack notifications integration, a member directory, a calendar, and more.
 There’s even an online shop, online courses, and custom login pages.

 Modern and easy to use, this intranet theme comes with BuddyPress, a live customizer, messaging, form builders, and even management.
 It’s compatible with Learning Dash, an online learning and education tool, which is ideal if your focus is professional development or education.

 With three homepage variants, Alliance stands out for its high rating and clean design.
 It also has the capabilities to run polls and quizzes, and it has ten different color schemes to choose from, so there’s bound to be one that matches your business or logo.

 A community-focused site, this WordPress theme was built for memberships, online stores, courses, and media websites.
 It’s designed to work with the Paid Membership Pro plugin, WooCommerce, and BuddyPress.
 The demo pictured is for the “members directory” site.

 Billed as “a social network in a box”, WildCommunity is focused on social interaction and facilitating connections.
 Designed by Diabolique, this one stands out for its unique look.